An important element of the KL2 Mentored Career Development Program is the formative relationship established between you and your mentor.

 Periodic mentoring-focused sessions of CCaTS Grand Rounds provide interactive training and assistance for both mentors and KL2 scholars.

-All mentors are provided with the book "Advisor, Teacher, Role Model, Friend: On Being a Mentor to Students in Science and Engineering" (National Academy Press, 1997).
+The book "Advisor, Teacher, Role Model, Friend: On Being a Mentor to Students in Science and Engineering" (National Academy Press, 1997) is available for all mentors.
 This book, a joint publication of the National Academy of Sciences, the National Academy of Engineering and the Institute of Medicine, provides practical advice on how to become a better mentor.